carlostoek/yabot/README.md

 # Yet Another Telegram Bot (YABOT)

 A robust, scalable Telegram bot framework built with Aiogram 3, designed with clean architecture principles and best practices.
 This framework provides essential functionality for user interaction and system management with support for both webhook and polling modes.
+The Fase1 infrastructure adds dual database support (MongoDB/SQLite), event-driven architecture (Redis), and internal REST APIs.

 ## Features